Introduction

 Digital technology is revolutionizing how professionals monitor and manage rodent activity.
 Instead of relying solely on periodic inspections, pest controllers now deploy smart sensors, trackers, and data-driven systems for real-time insights.

-• IoT Sensors: Networked devices that detect rodent presence and instantly send alerts
+Networked devices that detect rodent presence and instantly send alerts — no manual checking required.

-• Remote Monitoring: Connected systems provide 24/7 surveillance of traps and bait stations
+Connected systems provide 24/7 surveillance of traps and bait stations, accessible from anywhere.

-• Activity Mapping: Platforms that visualize rodent behavior patterns through heat maps and trends
+Platforms that visualize rodent behavior patterns through heat maps and trend data over time.

-• Smart Traps: Electronic traps with built-in Bluetooth or wireless communication
+Electronic traps with built-in wireless communication that report catches and status remotely.

 These technologies enable a shift from schedule-based visits to needs-based interventions guided by live data.
 Pest control becomes more proactive, informed, and precisely targeted — deploying resources exactly where and when they're needed.